Dimethyl ether: Niche applications

-A mixture of dimethyl ether and propane is used in some over-the-counter "freeze spray" products to treat warts, by freezing them.
+A mixture of dimethyl ether and propane is used in some over-the-counter "freeze spray" products to treat warts by freezing them.
 In this role, it has supplanted halocarbon compounds (Freon).

 Dimethyl ether is also a component of certain high temperature "Map-Pro" blowtorch gas blends, supplanting the use of methyl acetylene and propadiene mixtures.

 Dimethyl ether is also used as a propellant in aerosol products.
 Such products include hair spray, bug spray and some aerosol glue products.

 Research

 Fuel

 A potentially major use of dimethyl ether is as substitute for propane in LPG used as fuel in household and industry.
 Dimethyl ether can also be used as a blendstock in propane autogas.

 It is also a promising fuel in diesel engines, and gas turbines.
 For diesel engines, an advantage is the high cetane number of 55, compared to that of diesel fuel from petroleum, which is 40–53.
 Only moderate modifications are needed to convert a diesel engine to burn dimethyl ether.
-The simplicity of this short carbon chain compound leads during combustion to very low emissions of particulate matter.
+The simplicity of this short carbon chain compound leads to very low emissions of particulate matter during combustion.
 For these reasons as well as being sulfur-free, dimethyl ether meets even the most stringent emission regulations in Europe (EURO5), U.S. (U.S. 2010), and Japan (2009 Japan).

-At the European Shell Eco Marathon, an unofficial World Championship for mileage, vehicle running on 100% dimethyl ether drove 589 km/liter (169.8 cm3/100 km), fuel equivalent to gasoline with a 50 cm3 displacement 2-stroke engine.
-As well as winning they beat the old standing record of 306 km/liter (326.8 cm3/100 km), set by the same team in 2007.
+At the European Shell Eco Marathon, an unofficial World Championship for mileage, a vehicle running on 100 % dimethyl ether drove 589 km/L (0.170 L per 100 km), fuel equivalent to gasoline with a 50 cm3 displacement 2-stroke engine.
+As well as winning they beat the old standing record of 306 km/L (0.327 L per 100 km), set by the same team in 2007.